derickmoncado/Quantum/README.md

-# Frontend Starter Kit
+# Quantum — a Frontend Starter Kit
-A Bootstrapped, Gulp-powered, Sassified, frontend project boilerplate with Browsersync, hot reloading, and the Bourbon Sass library.
-All built on top of Handlebars.js for HTML templating.
+Quantum is a Bootstrapped, Gulp-powered, Sassified, frontend boilerplate with Browsersync, hot reloading, and the Bourbon Sass library.
+All built on top of Handlebars.js for easy HTML templating.

 ### Features